Young Griffo: Arrests for assault and disorderly conduct

-Three bouts with future Welterweight Champion Joe Gans
+Three bouts with future lightweight Champion Joe Gans

-He fought the legendary World Light and Welterweight Champion Joe Gans three times, but never winning a bout.
+He fought the legendary World Lightweght championJoe Gans three times, but never winning a bout.
 Griffo's 18 November 1895 bout with Gans in Gan's home of Baltimore, Maryland, appeared to some to be only an exhibition, with which many in the crowd were disappointed.
 A few even considered the bout a "fix", as Griffo told the audience, he had agreed not to "put out" Gans during the bout.
 Griffo considered his 15-round draw in Athens, Pennsylvania, at the Olympic Athletic Club on 21 September 1897 one of his best, as well as one of Gans' most skilled displays.
-Of his 10 July 1900 bout with Gans, an eighth-round loss by technical knockout at the Seaside Athletic Club, one source wrote, the referee stopped the bout one minute and 30 econds into the eighth round when "Griffo was so far gone that another punch from Gans would have put him out."
+Of his 10 July 1900 bout with Gans, an eighth-round loss by technical knockout at the Seaside Athletic Club, one source wrote, the referee stopped the bout one minute and 30 seconds into the eighth round when "Griffo was so far gone that another punch from Gans would have put him out."
 Griffo was reported to have shown some of his early form, but was no match for the blows and conditioning of the "old master" Joe Gans, and was believed by one reporter to have had less stamina as the fight wound on.
 Griffo was down in both the first and seventh rounds, and he took off nearly a year from his boxing after this last fight with Gans.